dev-chenxing/mwse-modding-tutorial/README.md

 # Morrowind Modding Tutorial with MWSE-Lua

-In this tutorial series, you will learn the basics of [MWSE-Lua](https://mwse.github.io/MWSE/) modding and you don't need any previous programming experience to follow along.
-I will be guiding you every step of the way to make a mod called Craftable Bandage.
+In this tutorial series, you will learn the basics of [MWSE-Lua](https://mwse.github.io/MWSE/) modding.
+No prior programming experience is required to follow along.
+This guide will walk you through every step in creating a mod called *Craftable Bandage*.

 This mod will allow you to use your character's bushcrafting skill to craft bandages from OAAB_Data and the effect will vary depending on your character's survival skill.